jpeddicord/cse560/Assembler/doc/src/test_plan.rst

      - Ensure negative numbers are processed as numbers (not expressions).
      - Yes
      - This has a chance to catch malformed expressions as well, but this will be caught later in the parsing process when an invalid token is given.

+   * - T17
+     - Ensure positive numbers (denoted with a plus sign) are processed as numbers and not expressions.
+     - Yes
+     - This has a chance to catch malformed expressions as well, but this will be caught later in the parsing process when an invalid token is given.

 Directives Test List